Ernyoke/certified-aws-solutions-architect-professional/4-compute/ec2.md

             - All upfront: the whole cost of the 1 or 3 years.
 No second per fee payment will be required.
 Offer the greatest discount
             - Partial upfront: we pay a reduced fee upfront for smaller per second usage
     - Reserved instances are good for components which have known usage, require consistent access for compute for a long term basis
+- **Scheduled Reserved Instances**:
+    - Great for long term requirements which does not run constantly, ex. batch processing running 5 hours/day
+    - For scheduled reserved instances we specify a time window.
+The capacity can be used only during the time window
+    - Minimum purchase per year is 1200 hours, minimum commitment is 1 year
 - **Dedicated Hosts**:
     - They are EC2 hosts allocated to a customer entirely
     - They are hosts designed for specific instances, ex.
 A, C, R, etc.